caos30/php_srrFileManager/README.md

 ## Description

-A simple PHP script of less than 100kb which help you to list, add, edit, move, delete, rename, search, etc files and directories.
+A simple PHP script of less than 100kb which help you to:
+- list
+- add
+- edit
+- move
+- delete
+- rename
+- search
+- zip/unzip

+files and directories.
 It doesn't need a database, so it's fast to "install" and use :)

 It contain several languages interface:
  - english